Veljko Milatović

-Veljko Milatović (Serbo-Croat Cyrillic: Вељко Милатовић; 5 December 1921 – 19 October 2004) was a Montenegrin Communist partisan, politician, statesman serving once as the Speaker and once as President.
+Veljko Milatović (Serbo-Croat Cyrillic: Вељко Милатовић; 5 December 1921 – 19 October 2004) was a Montenegrin Communist partisan, politician, statesman serving once as the Speaker and twice as President.

 Biography

 Milatović was born on 5 December 1921 in Nikšić, Kingdom of Serbs, Croats and Slovenes (later Kingdom of Yugoslavia).
 He got the surname Milatović from his mother's side, rather than the surname from his father's side, which was Čakmak.
 This was due to the fact that Veljko's father (who moved to the village of Vinići near Danilovgrad after getting married) took his wife's surname for aesthetic reasons.

 In 1941 when the Axis forces invaded his country, 20-year-old Veljko joined the Communist Partisans during the Anti-Fascist Struggle.
 He was appointed in fighting and rooting out the Nazi collaborators in the Civil War.
 He was a fierce opponent of the Chetniks.
 In 1947 he ambushed with his unit Krsto Zrnov Popović in his hideout and killed him.